National Bank of Ukraine: Legal status and structure

-The National Bank of Ukraine has the power to initiate legislation.
-Resolutions of the NBU becoming valid just by publishing on their homepage www.bank.gov.ua.
-Decisions of the NBU may be just appealed at court due to Art.74 of the Law about the National Bank, however, courts may not suspend resolutions during the investigation of appeals, just by court sentences.
+The National Bank of Ukraine has the power to introduce legislation in the Verkhovna Rada.
+Resolutions of the NBU become enforceable when published on its website.
+Decisions of the NBU may be contested through the courts pursuant to Art.74 of the Law on the National Bank, however, courts may not suspend resolutions during the investigation of appeals.

-The National Bank of Ukraine is governed by the Head of the National Bank of Ukraine and its directory, while its functions are coordinated by the Council of the National Bank of Ukraine.
-The council consists of 15 members including the Head of the National Bank as the ex officio position.
-The other members of the council are appointed by an equal quota of seven members from the President of Ukraine and the Verkhovna Rada (Ukraine's national parliament).
-A Council's meeting is valid if at least six members are present.
+The Governor of the National Bank of Ukraine is the chief executive, while its functions are coordinated by the Council of the National Bank of Ukraine.
+The council consists of 15 members including the Governor of the National Bank ex officio.
+Seven members are appointed by the President of Ukraine and the Verkhovna Rada.
+The quorum of the Council is six members.

 Functions

 According to the Constitution of Ukraine, the main function of the National Bank of Ukraine (NBU) is to ensure the stability of Ukraine's monetary unit (the hryvnia).
 To carry this out, the National Bank fosters the stability of the banking system and, within its competence, price stability.

-Due to Art.51 of the law about the National Bank of Ukraine, the NBU is accountable for its activities to the Verkhovna Rada (the parliament of Ukraine), the President of Ukraine and the Cabinet of Ministers of Ukraine.
+Due to Art.51 of the law on the National Bank of Ukraine, the NBU is accountable for its activities to the Verkhovna Rada (the parliament of Ukraine), the President of Ukraine and the Cabinet of Ministers of Ukraine.

+Banking supervision

+As part of its central banking functions, the National Bank bears responsibility for banking regulation and supervision in Ukraine.

-All registered banks in Ukraine are member of the Deposit Guarantee Funds, which guarantees deposits up to 200.000 UAH per person and bank in case of insolvency.
-The Oshadnybank is excluded from this fund because Ukraine guarantees their deposits directly.
+All registered banks in Ukraine are member of the Deposit Guarantee Fund, which provides deposit insurance up to 200.000 UAH (approx. USD $5000) per person and bank in case of insolvency.
+Until 2022, Oshadnybank was excluded from this fund because the Ukrainian state guaranteed its deposits directly.
+It joined the DGF in April 2022.

-Banks are divided by the National Bank into four categories depending on their capitals (for intensity of banking supervision).
+Banks are divided by the National Bank into four categories depending on their size (for intensity of banking supervision).

-There are a couple of big banks owned through off-shore companies.
-However, since 2016 all bank owner-structures had to be published till the last physical person to the National Bank of Ukraine to enforce the Anti-money-laundering and -tax-evasion-policy of the NBU.
+Since 2016, the Bank's Anti-Money Laundering and Tax-Evasion Policy has required the ownership structures of banks to published.